HtetShine1868/CommunityHub/README.md

 - Improved the usePosts hook to safely handle missing API data using fallback values.

 **How AI was used:**
-- Asked questions about best practices for **Material UI menus, responsive layouts.
+- Asked questions about best practices for Material UI menus, responsive layouts.
 - Used AI  to research best practices for managing React state safely when data may be null.
-Also use ai as consultant to take guidance on improving the authentication hook structure and React data fetching patterns.
+Also use ai as consultant to take guidance on improving the hook structure and React data fetching patterns.
 - Debug and make research on my code why the api return null

 **Code written by me:**